ropensci/rnoaa/cran-comments.md

 -----

-This version fixes a bug, improves documentation, and speeds up a function.
+This version fixes a broken test and removes deprecated parameters from a set of functions.

 Thanks!
 Scott Chamberlain